Air Source Heat Pump Cost UK (2026 Guide)

 Before You Choose a System

 Cost is only one part of the decision.
-The type of heat pump you choose can affect performance, noise levels, controls, and long-term efficiency.
+The heat pump brand, installer, controls, noise level, system design and aftercare can all affect long-term satisfaction.

-That’s why many homeowners compare brands first, then look more closely at total installation cost once they understand the trade-offs.
+Many homeowners compare brands first, then look more closely at total installation cost once they understand the trade-offs between efficiency, reliability, support and suitability.

 Compare the Best Heat Pumps →